Michelle3334/freaky_memory/README.md

 5. The page will automatically refresh.
 6. The now published site link shows at the top of the page.

-The live link can be found here: ##
+The live site can be found here: https://michelle3334.github.io/freaky_memory/index.html

 To run locally: